 Although organizations such as WHO are working tirelessly to reduce and eventually eradicate leprosy, the issue of stigma for sufferers of leprosy is proving harder to remove.

-Individuals bearing the scars of leprosy can earn significantly less money, chances of marriage can be significantly reduced, infected mothers may cease breastfeeding their babies and affected children can be shunned from their homes and villages permanently.12
+Individuals bearing the scars of leprosy can earn significantly less money, chances of marriage can be significantly reduced, mothers with the disease may stop breastfeeding their babies, and affected children can be shunned from their homes and villages permanently.

 The emotional stress and anxiety of leprosy can cause mental health problems, leading to further isolation and sometimes the cessation of treatment.
-Unemployment is common and begging is often the only option, adding to stress, marginalization and feelings of worthlessness.
+Unemployment is common, and begging is often the only option left, adding to stress, marginalization, and feelings of worthlessness.

 Because of the fear of this stigma, people who have contracted leprosy sometimes hide their symptoms and do not seek help or treatment.
-This allows the condition to worsen and increases the risk of complications; it also increases the chances of transmission to others in the community.13
+This allows the condition to worsen and increases the risk of complications.
+It also increases the chances of transmission to others in the community.

-As ever, science and humanitarian education programs must work in unison to minimize and eventually remove leprosy from the human experience.
+Important progress has been made so far, but scientific and humanitarian education programs must continue to work in unison to minimize and eventually remove leprosy from the human experience.